Botanical Name: Urtica dioica, Urtica galeopsifolia.

 Stinging nettle contains amines, flavonoids, lignans, minerals ( calcium, potassium, iron, and silicon) and vitamins A, B2, C and K.

 Stinging nettle is used as a diuretic and laxative.
-Various extracts of stinging nettle have shown to be effective in treating diarrhea and urinary disorders, as well as prostate diseases.
+Various extracts of stinging nettle have shown to be effective in treating diarrhea, edema and urinary disorders, as well as prostate diseases.

 In several European countries, the herb has become a preferred treatment for early stages of benign enlargement of the prostate gland, often called benign prostatic hyperplasia or BPH.